FunkyChicken64/FrontendChallenges/README.md

 ### The challenge

-In this challenge, the goal was to create an Four card feature section that shows users a layout based on their device's screen size.
+In this challenge, the goal was to create an article card, but with a toggable popup share button.

 ### Screenshots of my final project